Medical Devices

 Medical Devices Act

-The Medical Devices Act (MPG) has been in force since January 1, 1995; it was most recently amended by Article 7 of the Law dated July 18, 2017
+The Medical Devices Act (MPG) has been in effect since 1 January 1995; it was last amended by Article 7 of the Act of 18 July 2017

-With the Medical Devices Act and the Medical Devices Regulation issued on its basis, the European directives on active implantable medical devices (90/385/EEC), on medical devices (93/42/EEC), and on in vitro diagnostics (98/79/EC) were implemented into national law.
-The purpose of this law is to regulate the trade in medical devices and thereby ensure the safety, suitability, and performance of medical devices as well as the health and necessary protection of patients, users, and third parties.
+It has been amended.
+The Medical Devices Act and the Medical Devices Regulation issued on its basis have implemented the European directives concerning active implantable medical devices (90/385/EEC), medical devices (93/42/EEC), and in-vitro diagnostic devices (98/79/EC) into national law.
+The purpose of this law is to regulate the circulation of medical devices and thereby ensure the safety, suitability, and performance of medical devices as well as the health and necessary protection of patients, users, and third parties.

-The Medical Devices Act particularly regulates the prerequisites for placing medical devices on the market and putting them into operation.
-In addition to implementing European law, the Medical Devices Act contains a series of national regulations, e.g., for conducting surveillance and for operating and using medical devices.
-Further details on establishing, operating, using, and maintaining medical devices are regulated by the Medical Devices Operator Ordinance.
+The Medical Devices Act specifically regulates the conditions for placing medical devices on the market and for their commissioning.
+In addition to the implementation of European law, the Medical Devices Act contains a number of national provisions, e.g., regarding the conduct of monitoring and the operation and application of medical devices.
+Further details on the establishment, operation, application, and maintenance of medical devices are regulated by the Medical Devices Operators Regulation.